 Fayerweather Street School

 At Fayerweather, where the existing central play space was not so affectionately called “the mud pit”, drainage and durability were key issues.
 By improving drainage and installing durable artificial turf in high use areas, the design team solved the key infrastructure problem, which allowed the more ambitious goals of the school to be addressed.
-Head of School, Ed Kuh, said “I realized that with turf, they could use their whole bodies, including their hands and knees… what we had assumed would be a space primarily for fast action running games has also proven to be a cozy place for cooperative play.” -Ed Kuh, Head of School
+Head of School, Ed Kuh, said “I realized that with turf, they could use their whole bodies, including their hands and knees… what we had assumed would be a space primarily for fast action running games has also proven to be a cozy place for cooperative play.”

 The new play space provides a multitude of play opportunities for the school community that includes children from ages 3-14 and has sparked the students’ imaginations to create new games and ways to play. studioMLA Architects conducted design workshops with teachers, students, and parent groups to guide the design for the renovation of their play spaces.
 This project was completed in September 2013.